kaddynator/EMOVIS/README.md

 # Data Source:
 EMOVIS is built for a sample dataset of the [Charlottesville Protest Event 2017](https://en.wikipedia.org/wiki/Unite_the_Right_rally) event.
 The Twitter Social Media Data related to this event is collected based on the Hashtags related to this event which are manually selected.

-A sample of hastags conditions used to extract data from the Twitter is as follows :
+A sample of hastags conditions used to extract data related to Charlottesville Protest Event 2017 from the Twitter is as follows :

 ![image](https://drive.google.com/uc?export=view&id=11bIlLN3l1OR-kuq0xrK1b12594eygd3p )